Greek New Testament

 - Textual Criticism - An Introductory Survey.
 By James W. Naumann.
 Provides an introductory look at the science of textual criticism and its place in orthodox theology.

 - The Center for the Study of New Testament Manuscripts.
 A resource created by an association of scholars headed by Daniel Wallace of Dallas Theological Seminary.
-The site has images of several miniscules and many pages of Codex Alexandrinus.
+The site has page images of several important manuscripts, from facsimile editions (including Codex Alexandrinus and Codex Vaticanus), along with scans of some less important miniscules.

 - Student's Guide to New Testament Textual Variants.
 By Bruce Terry.
 Introductory essays and many examples of various readings of the manuscripts in English, for students who do not know Greek.
 Appended is a long essay defending the authenticity of the Long Ending Of Mark on stylistic grounds.